 There are seven carriages to each train, which adds up to a total of 268 seats for passengers, though realistically everyone knows that the facing seats were built for small people and you definitely can’t fit four people on them.

 They were refurbished in a big way from 1991 to 1995.
 But they’re still pretty horrible, and it’ll be a blessing to see the Bakerloo line as one of the lines set to benefit from the ‘New Tube for London’, a massive batch of new rolling stock coming by 2033.

 Central and Waterloo & City lines

-We now jump ahead to the nineties (yay!) to the 1992 stock.
-This name is ironic, because the trains didn’t actually come into service until 1993.
-But details are for losers.
+We now jump ahead to the 1992 stock.
+This name is ironic because those Underground trains didn’t actually come into service until 1993.

 The 1992 stock has four carriages on the Waterloo & City line, but does most of its work on the Central, where its trains have eight carriages.

-These trains also have two clever things called ATO and ATP, which more or less means the trains can drive themselves (just don’t tell the unions).
+These trains also have two things called ATO and ATP, which more or less means the trains can drive themselves.
 ATO is Automatic Train Operation, which operates the train, and ATP is Automatic Train Protection, which gets data from the track and sends it to the driver’s cab.